vberlier/extract-math/README.md

 - Displayed equations have a `display` type and the `math` property set to `true`
 - Inline formulas have an `inline` type and the `math` property set to `true`

+The function will check that the closing delimiter isn't immediately followed by a digit before extracting a math segment.
+This prevents input like `$20,000 and $30,000` from being interpreted as inline math.

-The second parameter is optional and lets you specify custom delimiters and a custom escaping character.
-The options must match the following typescript interface:
+The second parameter is optional and lets you specify custom options:

 ```ts
 interface ExtractMathOptions {